Alan Gelfand: Competitions entered, touring and cultural impact

 During his tours, Gelfand's style and technical skills left an indelible mark on the international skateboarding scene.
 He participated in significant events such as the Super Skate Show in Caracas, Venezuela, in 1979, which featured prominent skaters of the time and was a key venue for Gelfand to demonstrate the ollie to a wider audience.
 Rodney Mullen reported in skateboarding.com that event was the first time he and Gelfand performed the Pop Shove It trick.

 Racing career

 After retiring from professional skateboarding, Gelfand transitioned into car racing, particularly focusing on Volkswagens.
 His racing career spanned from the late 1980s through the early 2000s, where he participated in various endurance races and showcased his driving skills.

-Early Racing Career and Karting Achievements

-Gelfand began his motorsport journey in 1982 by winning the South Florida Autocross Championship in the C Street Prepared (CSP) category.
-In 1985, he went on to win the Florida Grand Prix Karting Championship.

-In 1986, Gelfand claimed the World Karting Association (WKA) Grand National Championship, setting lap records at three national tracks.
-He also competed in the Florida Oval Asphalt Karting Series, where he secured the fastest lap and pole position at the Grand Nationals.

-His karting achievements established Gelfand as a versatile driver capable of excelling in various forms of racing.

 Racing success

 Gelfand achieved notable success in the Longest Day of Nelson 24 Hour Endurance Race for Showroom Stock Cars, held at the Nelson Ledges Road Course.
 He secured first place in this race for four consecutive years from 1990 to 1993, demonstrating his prowess in endurance racing.